 Yesterday launched the first day of the 18th Conference of the Parties (COP18) for the UNFCCC.
 Already, references to agriculture have been made at the Subsidiary Body on Scientific and Technical Advice (SBSTA), with adaptation needs carrying considerable weight especially in developing countries. … Continue reading

-By Deborah Hines, Representative of the UN World Food Programme in Ecuador and Catherine Zanev, Policy Officer, Climate Change, Environment and Disaster Risk Reduction Office World Food Programme, Rome, Italy Nearly half of the communities in the Pichincha Province of Ecuador … Continue reading
+By Deborah Hines, Representative of the UN World Food Programme in Ecuador and Catherine Zanev, Policy Officer, Climate Change, Environment and Disaster Risk Reduction Office, World Food Programme, Rome, Italy Nearly half of the communities in the Pichincha Province of Ecuador are … Continue reading